joseph-montanez/PHPCartLoad/README.md

 [![codecov](https://codecov.io/gh/joseph-montanez/PHPCartLoad/branch/master/graph/badge.svg)](https://codecov.io/gh/joseph-montanez/PHPCartLoad)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/326e83e2-7e5b-4071-a44d-a3ce71117982/mini.png)](https://insight.sensiolabs.com/projects/326e83e2-7e5b-4071-a44d-a3ce71117982)

 PHPCartLoad is a library intended to help build shopping carts and general e-commerce applications.
-This library is intended to provide a foundation of easy to use classes to manage inventory pricing and carts.
-This is a migration of my F# project so there is more to come.
+This library is to provide a foundation of easy to use classes to manage inventory pricing and carts.
+There is zero database requirements and is completely data driven.

 ## License